Filipino Canadians: Metro Vancouver

 Vancouver is home to Canada's second largest Filipino community, with nearly 134,000 Filipinos residing there.
 Filipinos in Vancouver make up the third-largest Asian Canadian and visible minority group behind the Chinese and South Asians.
 Most of British Columbia's 159,000 Filipinos reside in the Greater Vancouver Area.
 Overall, about one in five Filipinos in Canada call Metro Vancouver home.

-Filipinos, along many other Asian Canadians, contribute to the city's economy greatly with their work ethic.
-Many of the Filipinos in Vancouver work in the health and finance industry, with also a significant percentage that work in service, manufacturing, and real estate.
-Several others are business owners, with some bringing in well known franchise chains like Pepper Lunch and Chatime to the city.
-Qoola, a local frozen yogurt chain with over 20 locations, is also founded by a Manila-born businessman.
-Big restaurant names like Max's of Manila, and soon, Jollibee, have also set their presence in the city.

-In addition, Vancouver is home to Canada's first Goldilocks Bakeshop franchise.
-Ayala Land, the Philippines' leading Real Estate developer company, recently completed a mix-use residential development with local real estate developer company, Rize, in Vancouver's Mt.
-Pleasant neighbourhood.
+Each year, Lapu-Lapu Day is celebrated by Filipino Canadians in Vancouver.